BC-SECURITY/empire-docs/quickstart/configuration.md

 The Server configuration is managed via [empire/server/config.yaml](https://github.com/BC-SECURITY/Empire/blob/master/empire/client/config.yaml).

-* **suppress-self-cert-warning** - Suppress the http warnings when launching an Empire instance that uses a self-signed cert
+* **suppress-self-cert-warning** - Suppress the http warnings when launching an Empire instance that uses a self-signed cert.
 * **database** - Configure Empire's database.
 Empire defaults to SQLite and has the ability to run with MySQL.

 SQLite - The location of the SQLite db file is configurable.